Skip to main content

 Verify job status

-1. Trigger an action that returns a job_id (for example: a bulk import or long-running API operation).
+1. Trigger an action that returns a job_id, such as a bulk import or long-running API operation.

-4. Confirm the job transitions through states (for example: queuedrunningsucceeded or failed).
+4. Confirm that the job transitions through the expected states: queuedrunningsucceeded or failed.

 • Health check returns 401 or 403